French frigate Méduse (1810)

 Méduse was a 40-gun Pallas-class frigate of the French Navy, launched in 1810.
 She took part in the Napoleonic Wars during the late stages of the Mauritius campaign of 1809–1811 and in raids in the Caribbean.

 In 1816, following the Bourbon Restoration, Méduse was armed en flûte to ferry French officials to the port of Saint-Louis, in Senegal, to formally re-establish French occupation of the colony under the terms of the First Peace of Paris.
 Through inept navigation by her captain, Hugues Duroy de Chaumareys, who had been given command after the Bourbon Restoration for political reasons and even though he had hardly sailed in 20 years, Méduse struck the Bank of Arguin off the coast of present-day Mauritania and became a total loss.

 Most of the 400 passengers on board evacuated, with 146 men and 1 woman forced to take refuge on an improvised raft towed by the frigate's launches.
 The towing proved impractical, however, and the boats soon abandoned the raft and its passengers in the open ocean.
 Without any means of navigating to shore, the situation aboard the raft rapidly turned disastrous.
 Dozens were washed into the sea by a storm, while others, drunk from wine, rebelled and were killed by officers.
 When supplies ran low, several of the injured were thrown into the sea, and some of the survivors resorted to the Custom of the Sea, engaging in cannibalism.
 After 13 days at sea, the raft was discovered with only 15 people still alive.

 News of the tragedy stirred considerable public emotion, making Méduse one of the most infamous shipwrecks of the Age of Sail.
 Two survivors, a surgeon and an officer, wrote a widely read book about the incident, and the episode was immortalised when Théodore Géricault painted The Raft of the Medusa, which became a notable artwork of French Romanticism.

 Service

 Méduse was commissioned in Nantes on 26 September 1807.

 Napoleonic Wars

-In 1811, she was sent off to Java with Nymphe, in a frigate division under the command of Joseph-François Raoul.
-On 2 September, the frigates arrived at Surabaya, tailed by the 32-gun frigate HMS Bucephalus.
-Two days later, another British ship, HMS Barracouta, joined the chase, but lost contact on 8 September.
+In 1811, she was sent off to Java with Nymphe, in a frigate division under Joseph-François Raoul.
+On 2 September, the division arrived at Surabaya tailed by the 32-gun British frigate HMS Bucephalus.
+Two days later, the British brig-sloop HMS Barracouta joined the chase but lost contact on 8 September.
 On 12 September, Méduse and Nymphe chased Bucephalus, which escaped and broke contact the next day.
-Méduse was back in Brest on 22 December 1811.
-She then continued her service in the Atlantic.
+Méduse was back in Brest on 22 December, and continued her service in the Atlantic.